Are you considering the idea of taking your small business online?

 - Calendar – A month-by-month look at your content.

-(Oasis Workflow – Editorial plugin for WordPress)
+(Oasis Workflow – WordPress plugin)

-This plugin also lets you assign tasks dynamically using role-based routing, lets users view their current assignments and sign off on their tasks once assignments are completed, process history for auditing purposes, task reassignment, due date and email reminders to help you to publish your articles on time, and an out of the box editable workflow to help you get started.
+This plugin also lets you assign tasks dynamically using role-based routing, lets users view their current assignments and sign off on their tasks once it’s completed, process history for auditing purposes, task reassignment, due date and email reminders to help you to publish your articles on time, and an out of the box editable workflow to help you get started.